Gregovate/MSB-Production-Database-Project/ProcessingRules.md

 2. Determine methond to deal with prop components making up a larger display
   - Mega Star
   - Lollipop trailer

+3. Create link to Displays Table containing remaining attibutes needed to manage the show

+# Future Enhancements

 This document reflects the latest changes and ensures all processing rules and database updates are synchronized with the script logic.